equilibrium-eosdt/eosdt-js/README.md

 -   `create` - creates new position, using specified amount of EOS as collateral and issuing specified amount of EOSDT to creator.
 -   `close` - used to close a position in event of a global shutdown.
--   `delete` - deletes position that has 0 debt.
+-   `del` - deletes position that has 0 debt.
 -   `give` - transfers position ownership to another account
 -   `addCollateral` - sends EOS to position to increase it's collateralization.
 -   `deleteCollateral` - returns specified part of used collateral to user if LTV stays above critical.